keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 ## Keptn and Load Testing Tools (JMeter, NeoLoad, BlazeMeter, k6 etc.)

+Keptn provides integrations for many load testing tools and others can be integrated fairly easily.
+These services listen for the `test.triggered` event.

-Out-of-the box, Keptn includes the JMeter service that listens for the `test.triggered` event.
+Older releases of Keptn included the JMeter service that listens for the `test.triggered` event but, in releases 0.19.0 and later, JMeter is installed separately, making it easier for you to choose a different tool..

 Prefer a different load testing tool?
-Uninstall the Jmeter Service and install a service that listens for the `test.triggered` event and you are done.

 ## Keptn and Observability Tools (Prometheus, Dynatrace, Splunk etc.)